 Waldorf University does not discriminate on the basis of race, color, national origin, sex, age, religion, sexual orientation, or disability in admission or access to, or treatment or employment in, its programs and activities.
-Any person having questions concerning Waldorf's compliance with the regulations implementing Title VI, Title IX, Section 504, or ADA is directed to contact the Dean of Students, Waldorf University, 106 South Sixth Street., Forest City, IA 50436-1713, (641-585-8161), who has been designated to coordinate efforts at Waldorf to comply with these regulations.
+Any person having questions concerning Waldorf's compliance with the regulations implementing Title VI, Title IX, Section 504, or ADA is directed to contact the Dean of Students at:

+Dean of Students, Waldorf University 106 South Sixth Street Forest City, IA 50436-1713 641.585.8161

+The Dean of Students has been designated to coordinate efforts at Waldorf to comply with these regulations.
 Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education.